Responding to an IT Security Incident

 • Involve your leadership early.
 Remind them that all information, especially early in the investigation, should be limited to a need-to-know basis.

 • Every detail is important.
-Share everything you know with the IIA incident coordinator(s)
+Share everything you know with the IA incident coordinator(s)

 Operating Level Agreement (OLA)